 Header/Footer Elements: Blocksy header and footer builder support multiple elements with an option for you to duplicate elements and use in multiple places.
 More elements in premium version.

 Granular Design Control: Offers you multiple page/post layouts, style post elements by activating Post Types Extra extension, and detailed sidebar controls.

 Lazy Loading: Comes with Native Lazy Loading system to make your website load faster.

-Live Search: Your visitors get to see instant results as they keep typing their queries.
-No need to download a third-party Live Search plugin.
+Live Search: Clicking on the search box, lets users see instant results as they their query.
+No need to download a third party live search plugin.

 Custom Sidebars: Create different sidebars for different types of pages, or display them accordingly to role or user login conditions (Blocksy Pro).

 Google Fonts: Pull from your own web server (Blocksy Pro).

 Blocksy white label: This allows you to replace the original branding with yours.
 Simply start Blocksy white label extension (from Blocksy Pro) and customize it all (Blocksy Pro).